 Nono (1978, phase II)

-By the late '70s, Magma were moving away from their pure zeuhl stylings, with more of drummer/main man Christian Vander's first love, jazz, creeping in.
-Attahk is still an endearingly bonkers album, though, with the band's trademark operatic vocals, singing in their own language, Kobaïan, and two bass players (presumably needed to replace the incomparable Jannik Top), credited with 'earth bass' and 'air bass'.
+By the late '70s, Magma were moving away from their pure zeuhl stylings, more of drummer/mainman Christian Vander's first love, jazz, creeping in.
+Attahk is still an endearingly bonkers album, though, featuring the band's trademark operatic vocals, singing in their own language, Kobaïan, not to mention two bass players (presumably needed to replace the incomparable Jannik Top), credited with 'earth bass' and 'air bass'.
 Magnificent, if not quite as 'out there' as earlier triumphs like Mekanïk Destruktïw Kommandöh (****½).

 Apart from lead vocals, drums, percussion and pianos, Vander also plays Chamberlin on one track, Dondaï (To An Eternal Love), with flutes on the intro and a short strings part near the end.
-I've no idea a) where he found a Chamberlin in France (the album was recorded at the infamous Chateau Herouville) and b) why a Chamberlin, not a Mellotron?
-We'll probably never know.
-Anyway, not a lot of Chamby, but a pretty good album if you're into the style.
+I've no idea a) where he found a Chamberlin in France (the album was recorded at the legendary Chateau Herouville) and b) why a Chamberlin, not a Mellotron?
+We shall probably never know.

 What Comes After the Blues (2005, 36.17) ***½/TThe Dark Don't Hide it